-Awesome Table provides a query system to make users able to manage which data and how data are displayed.
+Awesome Table provides a query system allowing users to specify which columns to use and (sequentially) display.

 Here is a non-exhaustive list of the benefits of using a query:

 - Show only some columns

 - Change the column's order

 In this example, we are going to use a spreadsheet which lists colors and their details.
 We only want to display the color red and its gradients in Awesome Table view.
 To do this from the Awesome Table's sidebar menu, go to ADVANCED PARAMETERS > Query > then manually enter your Query statement (e.g. select * where C = "Red").

 You can filter by text, dates, numbers, ...
 Here are a few examples: